Sindri-Labs/sindri-js/README.md

 sindri login
 ```

-See the [Sindri CLI Quickstart](https://sindri-labs.github.io/docs/getting-started/cli/) for more details about authentication.

 ### Circuit Project Creation

 The Sindri CLI provides a project scaffolding tool to help you get started with circuit development.